Showcase Cinemas to screen remaining England Women’s Euro 2022 games for free

 The 2017 Euros saw the England team enjoy its best ever finish, reaching the semi-finals before falling to a 3-0 defeat to the Dutch.

-However, on home turf this year, England will be hoping they can go one step further this time and make it all the way to the final at Wembley on 31 July.
+However, on home turf this year, England have been hoping they can go one step further and reach the final.
+With this target reach, all eyes will be on whether the Lionesses can lift the historic trophy at Wembley.

 How to book tickets to watch England at Showcase Cinemas?